karmagan/my-reads/README.md

 # MyReads Project

 This app helps you keep track of books that you are currently reading, want to read or read already.
 The books are categorized into three shelves: "Currently Reading", "Want to Read" and "Read".
 The app has two pages: one shows the books that you have put in shelves and the other page where you can search for and add more books to your shelves.
-To add more book just click the add button at the lower right corner of the page.
+To add more books just click the add button at the lower right corner of the page.

-## TL;DR
+## Installation

 To use the app: